Find Land Registry Title Number

 - Term of years absolute

-They are compulsorily registrable whenever there is a registrable disposition such as a sale.
+They are compulsorily registrable whenever there is a registrable disposition such as a sale or mortgage.

 Legal Interests in Land